WUXP-TV: Sullivan and Sinclair management

 In 1996, Sullivan Broadcasting, which had purchased WZTV from Act III the year prior, entered into a local marketing agreement—with an option to buy—to run most of the operations of WXMT, concurrent with Mission Broadcasting acquiring WXMT's license assets.
 The call letters were changed that August to WUXP-TV, reflecting the UPN affiliation.
 In 1998, Sinclair Broadcast Group acquired Sullivan Broadcasting, including WZTV and its agreement to manage WUXP-TV.
 In 1998, Sinclair announced its intent to purchase Sullivan outright; the LMA with WUXP was included in the deal.
 Two years later, after the FCC legalized outright duopolies, Sinclair acquired WUXP-TV from Mission as well as three other stations it had been programming.
+Sinclair began managing WNAB (channel 58) in 2002.

 In 2006, UPN and The WB merged to form The CW.
-Sinclair was first a partner of MyNetworkTV, and WUXP was signed as its Nashville affiliate.
+Sinclair was first a partner of MyNetworkTV, and WUXP was signed as its Nashville affiliate in early March, shortly after MyNetworkTV was announced in late February.
+Two months later, Sinclair signed an affiliation agreement covering eight markets with The CW in May; this included WNAB.

 Local programming

 News and public affairs

 WUXP-TV airs Comments with Dr. Haney, a local interview program featuring retired Tennessee State University professor Dr. James Haney, on Saturday mornings.
 The station has no dedicated newscasts but does air morning and late evening blocks of The National Desk, Sinclair's national news service.